 What is Haitian food?
-Which Haitian dishes should you seek out and what sort of flavors and spices might you find when you visit the country?
+Which Haitian dishes should you seek out?
+And what sort of flavors and spices might you find when you visit the country?
 We went to Haiti to find out.
-This Haitian Food Guide shares our favorite Haitian dishes, snacks, desserts, drinks and where to find them.
+This Haitian Food Guide shares our favorite Haitian dishes, snacks, desserts, drinks and where to find them in Haiti.

 Perhaps you ask, just as we did before our trip: is trekking in Haiti even a thing?
 Yes, it is.
 And it probably ought to be for more travelers.
 But it takes a little effort to organize.
 This Haiti Trekking Beginner's Guide explains why it’s worth it, plus all you need to know to plan a trek in Haiti.